Wall Street slips as weak earnings hit tech, travel stocks

-Investors have been closely watching the latest round of corporate earnings and the latest economic for more clues on how inflation is hurting consumers and businesses.
-The earnings season is beginning to wind down and Disney, Wendy’s and Wynn Resorts will be reporting quarterly results this week.
+Investors have been closely watching the latest round of corporate earnings and economic data for clues on how inflation is hurting consumers and businesses.
+As the earnings season winds down, Disney, Wendy’s and Wynn Resorts will be reporting quarterly results this week.

 Credit: Eugene Hoshiko